 “How to Make Money Homesteading So You Can Enjoy a Secure, Self-Sufficient Life” is a new book by Tim Young, author of The Accidental Farmers: An urban couple, a rural calling and a dream of farming in harmony with nature.
-Tim and his wife, Liz, farm at Nature’s Harmony Farm in Elberton, Georgia, where they currently focus on artisan cheesemaking.
+Tim and his wife, Liz, farmed at Nature's Harmony Farm in Elberton, Georgia.

 One of the most memorable passages in the book (to me) is where Tim discusses the role of money in our lives:

 I suspect what we really want is not money.
 Rather, we simply desire increased freedom…the ability to do more of what we want, when we want, without our time (labor) being controlled by someone else.
 And since most of use were born into a world centered on money, we seem to believe the path to this increased freedom is having more of it.

 He goes on to discuss ways to reduce our expenses, which to my mind is a common sense choice for most of us who wish to have greater financial freedom.

 - Suggestions for Reducing Expenses and Eliminating Debt

 - Many, many ideas for income streams – from those that require larger acreage to those that can be done in a small home or apartment

 - Interviews with real homesteaders are various stages in their homesteading journeys

 - Personalized Homestead Entrepreneurial Life Plan Template to help your organize your homestead income making ideas